phamt6/aiven-mysql-sandbox/sequelize.md

 Database defaultdb_dev created.
 ```

-Okie dokie, now it is time to populate some data into our database.
-This process typically starts with creating a table within our connected database, by creating a `Model` as a representation of the table we are creating or update.
+Let's populate some data, starting with creating a table within our connected database.
+The CLI will help us create a `Model` which acts as a representation of the table we are creating or update.
 We can achieve with the following command:

 ```console
 npx sequelize-cli model:generate --name Post --attributes title:string,content:string,author:string